desec-io/desec-stack/docs/quickstart.rst

         --header "Content-Type: application/json" --data @- <<< \
         '{"name": "example.com"}'

 #.
 Yay!
-Keep browsing the `Domain Management`_ section of the docs to see how
+Keep browsing the :ref:`domain-management` section of the docs to see how
    to continue.